homalg-project/capdays-2024/index.md

 3. Exercise sessions implementing categorical algorithms in CAP.
 Participants are also invited to implement their own work in CAP and we will be happy to provide help.

-The workshop aims at mathematicians, physicists, and computer scienists who want to learn about applications of algoritmic category theory and how CAP can be used to structure implementations in a categorical way.
+The workshop aims at mathematicians, physicists, and computer scientists who want to learn about applications of algoritmic category theory and how CAP can be used to structure implementations in a categorical way.